Salty Snacks Market Shifts: The Rise of Palm Oil-Free Products?

 As the trend continues to grow, it’s crucial for brands to educate consumers about the types and benefits of healthier oils.
 There is a need to build awareness, as some consumers still opt for refined oil, not realising that it is not a specific type of oil and that any oil, including palm oil, can be refined.

-In conclusion, the palm-oil-free movement in India’s snacks market is gaining momentum, driven by health-conscious consumers and influencer advocacy.
-As awareness increases and more brands enter the space, we can expect this trend to become a significant factor in consumer purchasing decisions, with a range of healthier oil alternatives taking center stage in product formulations.
+In conclusion, the palm oil-free movement in India’s snacks market is gaining momentum, driven by health-conscious consumers and influencer advocacy.
+As awareness increases and more brands enter the space, we can expect this trend to become a significant factor in consumer purchasing decisions, with a range of healthier oil alternatives taking centre stage in product formulations.

 Five strategies for brands to capitalise on these trends: